kresimir71/gigs/docs/gigs.rst

 The renewal is scheduled and is automated.

-Obtaining domainname and SSL for volitile IP addresses
+Obtaining domainname and SSL for volatile IP addresses
 #########################################################

 Your IP address at home is not fixed but subject to change as needed by your internet provider.
 It could change once per year or every month, on average.